Family and Medical Leave

 - a Faculty or Professional Staff Member’s own serious health condition that makes him or her unable to work.

-Faculty Member is defined as an individual employed by Drexel University in a tenured, tenure-track, non-tenured track or adjunct position who teaches at any college, school, center or institute in the University.
-A Faculty Member also is deemed to be exempt under the provisions of the Fair Labor Standards Act (FLSA) and/or applicable state law.
+Faculty Member is defined as an individual employed by Drexel University in a tenured, tenure-track, non-tenured track or adjunct position who teaches within any college, school, center or institute in the University.
+A Faculty Member is deemed to be exempt under the provisions of the Fair Labor Standards Act (FLSA) and/or applicable state law.

 Intermittent Leave is defined as any portion of a day that a Faculty and Professional Staff Member must take off for a chronic condition.
 The FMLA allows Faculty and Professional Staff Members to take leave for as little as one hour.